aysuavci/pass_data_preparation/README.md

 2. `task_aggregation_and_dummy` performs reverse coding, creating aggregated variables and dummy variables for `PENDDAT` and `HHENDDAT` and returns `{data_set}_aggregated.pickle` to `bld/aggregated_data/`.
 3. `task_merging` first merges the aggregated `PENDDAT` and `HHENDDAT` datasets with their cleaned datasets `hweights` and `pweights` and produces the two `{data_set}_weighted.pickle` to `bld/weighted_data/`.
 Secondly, it merges this two weighted datasets and created `merged_clean.pickle` under `bld/final_data`.

 We did not delete any of the newly formed dataset files during the intermediate steps to allow researchers to use their preferred dataset.
+However, we added lines of code at the end of the `task_merging` that would enable researchers to delete the datasets formed in the intermediate steps before they are created in the `bld/`.